Maikel Garcia Preview, Player Props: Royals vs. Pirates

-Maikel Garcia -- with an on-base percentage of .231 in his past 10 games, 94 points lower than his season-long percentage -- will be in action for the Kansas City Royals against the Pittsburgh Pirates, with Colin Selby on the mound, on August 29 at 8:10 PM ET.
+On Wednesday, Maikel Garcia (batting .152 in his past 10 games) and the Kansas City Royals face the Pittsburgh Pirates, whose starting pitcher will be Andre Jackson.
+First pitch is at 8:10 PM ET.

+He had a hitless showing in his previous game (0-for-4) against the Pirates.

 Maikel Garcia Game Info & Props vs. the Pirates